blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 ## Anchor Overview

-If you are not familiar with Anchor, you can find a brief overview in the [Anchor overview](../../../../AnchorOverview.md) document where we explain the implementation of the [Simple Transfer](../../../simple_transfer) use case focusing basically on Anchor features.
+If you are not familiar with Anchor, you can find a brief overview in the [Simple Transfer in Anchor](../../../simple_transfer/solana/anchor/README.md) document where we explain the implementation of the Simple Transfer use case focusing basically on Anchor features.
 A more in-depth understanding of Anchor is advised by reading the [Anchor documentation](https://www.anchor-lang.com).

-## ToBeDone
+### Main Logic